Skip to content

 Back to Blog

-high severity June 10, 2026 · scope unconfirmed
+high severity June 10, 2026 · 3 min read Unverified claim — what this is

 Centra Sota Cooperative Listed by worldleaks Ransomware Group

-[AI generated] Centra Sota Cooperative is an agricultural cooperative based in the United States, primarily serving farmers in Minnesota.
+Centra Sota Cooperative is an agricultural cooperative based in the United States, primarily serving farmers in Minnesota.
 It provides grain marketing, agronomy services, energy products, and feed solutions to its members.
 The cooperative supports local producers with crop inputs, precision agriculture services, and fuel supply, operating within the broader agricultural and farm services industry typical of Midwest cooperative structures.

-On June 10, 2026, the worldleaks ransomware group added Centra Sota Cooperative to its public leak site, confirming that internal files had been exfiltrated from the Minnesota-based agricultural cooperative that serves thousands of local farmers.
+On June 10, 2026, the worldleaks ransomware group added Centra Sota Cooperative to its public leak site, claiming that internal files had been exfiltrated from the Minnesota-based agricultural cooperative that serves thousands of local farmers.

 Public reporting indicates the cooperative was listed after a ransomware attack in which attackers gained access to internal systems and removed sensitive files.
-The exact number of individuals whose data was exposed remains unknown.
+The exact number of individuals whose data may have been exposed remains unknown.
 Available reporting describes the stolen material as internal files rather than a structured database of customer records.
 Centra Sota provides grain marketing, agronomy services, energy products, and feed solutions to farmers across Minnesota.
 The listing appeared on the worldleaks onion site, which ransomware.live tracks as the group’s primary leak platform.

 Why This Matters for You and Your Family